bensbits91/csnw-bb-poker/README.md

 │   ├── index.tsx         # Entry point
 ```

----

 ## Component Hierarchy

 ```
 App
 ├── GameHeader
 ├── Game
+│   ├── GameToolbar
 │   ├── Hand (for each player)
 │   │   ├── HandHeader
-│   │   ├── HandToolbar
-│   │   └── Card (for each card in the hand)
+│   │   ├── Card (for each card in the hand)
-│   └── GameToolbar
+│   │   └── HandToolbar
-└── ThemeProvider (wraps the entire app for theme context)
+├── ThemeProvider (wraps the entire app for theme context) └── PlayersProvider (wraps the app for player state management)
 ```

----

 ## State Management Flow

--  useGame Hook:
+-  **useGame Hook**:
    -  Manages the state for the poker game:
       -  Deck of cards
       -  Player hands